 Design is inherent to the fashion industry, as many graduates strive to create clothing.
-Students must become accustomed to creating ideas from scratch and executing those ideas in tangible ways.
-Fashion designers should become familiar with programs such as Adobe Illustrator.
+Students must become accustomed to creating ideas from scratch and executing them in tangible ways.

 - Computer Skills

-Most worthwhile fashion programs teach students how to use Adobe Illustrator and other relevant applications.
-Students must also master basic computer skills such as email and Google Suite programs.
+Most fashion programs teach students how to use Adobe Illustrator and other relevant applications.
+Enrollees must also master basic computer skills, such as using email and Google Suite programs.

-Creativity is a must in the fashion industry, as professionals in the field generally create new products from scratch.
-The industry requires professionals to constantly think up new ideas.
-For that reason, fashion programs focus on stimulating creativity in students through both group work and individual projects.
+Professionals in the field generally create new products from scratch, and the industry requires professionals to constantly think up new ideas.
+As a result, fashion programs focus on stimulating creativity in students through group work and individual projects.

 - Foundational Business Skills

 Not all fashion program graduates become designers.
-Some decide to work on the purchasing side of things.
+Some decide to work on the purchasing side.
 For these professionals, most fashion programs include foundational business courses in accounting, marketing, and finance.

-All fashion professionals must communicate, as they generally work with teams that include a purchaser, a manager, and a designer.
-Most fashion programs include frequent presentations and group work that require students to hone their communication and their teamwork skills.
+All fashion professionals must communicate to work with teams of purchasers, managers, and designers.
+Fashion programs typically include frequent presentations and group work, requiring enrollees to hone their communication and teamwork skills.

-- Fashion Promotion: Fashion promotion focuses on both the marketing and negotiation side of the industry.
-The concentration prepares graduates to work as either marketing managers for fashion companies or as agents for models themselves.
-The curriculum generally provides foundational business skills delivered within a fashion industry context.
+This path focuses on the marketing and negotiation aspects of the industry, preparing graduates to work as marketing managers for fashion companies or as agents for models.
+The curriculum generally teaches foundational business skills delivered within a fashion industry context.

-- Fashion Technology: A fashion technology concentration helps students prepare for the future of fashion by mastering the latest technological trends in the industry.
-For example, students in this concentration often participate in design labs in which they collaboratively design garments in three-dimensional spaces.
+A fashion technology track helps students prepare for the future of fashion by mastering the latest technological trends.
+Enrollees often participate in design labs to collaboratively design garments in three-dimensional spaces.

-- Fashion Design: This concentration typically includes plenty of lab courses that help students design their own clothing and begin to create their professional portfolios.
-Enrollees can master tools like Adobe Illustrator and often take foundational courses such as textiles and color theory.
+This pathway typically includes many lab courses that help students design clothing and begin to create their professional portfolios.
+Learners master tools like Adobe Illustrator and often take foundational courses, such as textiles and color theory.

-- Fashion Merchandising: Fashion merchandising concentrations prepare graduates to work as purchases or buyers within the industry.
-Coursework provides students with a thorough knowledge of marketing and consumer trends, in addition to general business skills.
+Students pursuing this career path prepare to work as purchases or buyers within the industry.
+Coursework provides students with a thorough knowledge of marketing and consumer trends, along with general business skills.

 Associate Degree in Fashion

-The following table highlights different careers in the fashion industry for professionals who hold an associate degree in the field.
-A professional with a two-year degree can often find jobs either in the fashion retail space or entry-level positions in fashion design and merchandising.
-Since fashion is such a skills- and results-oriented business, professionals who succeed in these roles can work their way up to higher positions.
+The following table highlights careers in the fashion industry for professionals who hold associate degrees in the field.
+A professional with a two-year degree can often find jobs in the fashion retail space or entry-level positions in fashion design and merchandising.
+Professionals who succeed in these roles can sometimes work their way up to higher positions.

 - Retail Sales Worker

-In the fashion industry, retail sales workers serve a vital role, selling fashion on the floor at stores and showrooms and helping customers find pieces that they like.
+In the fashion industry, retail sales workers play a vital role, selling fashion on the floor at stores and showrooms and helping customers find pieces.
 Although retail workers do not need degrees, a professional who holds an associate degree can advance more quickly to store manager positions.

 - Costume Designer

-Costume designers work on set for films and television shows.
-They create outfits for characters created by screenwriters and directors.
+Costume designers work on sets for films and television shows.
+They put together outfits for characters created by screenwriters and directors.
 Most costume designers live in and around Hollywood, although some designers live in other major cities.
 All designers must feel comfortable with long and irregular hours during shoots.

 - Associate Fashion Designer

-In some cases, candidates with only an associate degree can qualify for an entry-level fashion designer positions accept a candidate who only holds an associate degree.
-Associate fashion designers design clothing, including footwear and accessories, for companies and fashion lines.
+In some cases, candidates with only an associate degree can qualify for an entry-level fashion designer position.
+These professionals design clothing for companies and fashion lines.
 An associate degree can help these professionals get a foot in the door with major companies.

 Bachelor's Degree in Fashion

-The following table provides mean annual wages and job descriptions for five different fashion careers for professionals with bachelor's degrees in the field.
-These five options include both fashion design careers and fashion merchandising careers.
-While the minimum educational requirement for these positions is a bachelor's degree, most also require significant fashion industry experience and expertise, as professionals in the field generally work their way up from entry-level positions.
+The following table provides annual wages and job descriptions for different fashion careers for professionals with bachelor's degrees in the field, including fashion design careers and fashion merchandising careers.
+While the minimum educational requirement for these positions is a bachelor's degree, most also require significant fashion industry experience and expertise; professionals in the field generally work their way up from entry-level positions.

-Fashion designers work for labels creating different types of clothing, accessories, and footwear.
+Fashion designers work for labels to create different types of clothing, accessories, and footwear.
 Typically, they work at manufacturers or design agencies, spending most of their day drawing and sketching on their computers.
 Like most fashion careers, fashion design requires creativity and an understanding of public taste.

-Purchasers buy raw materials for fashion designers to use to create clothing.
-Like many other fashion merchandising careers, they must use their best judgment and taste to procure the best materials.
-Many purchasers come from non-fashion fields, as their general business skills can lead to success in this role.
+Purchasers buy raw materials for fashion designers to create clothing.
+Like many other fashion merchandising careers, they must use their best judgment and taste to procure materials.
+Many purchasers come from non-fashion fields; strong general business skills can lead to success in this role.

 - Fashion Buyer

-Much like purchasers, fashion buyers deal with purchasing and materials.
-They take responsibility for all of the clothes that a fashion company sells.
-They help designers develop clothes that target a particular demographic or market to which that company sells.
+Much like purchasers, fashion buyers handle purchasing and materials.
+They take responsibility for the clothes that a fashion company sells.
+These professionals also help designers develop clothes that target particular demographics.

 - Fashion Stylist

-Fashion stylists are hired by clients to dress them from head to toe.
-They proactively send clients pieces that they may like and often work freelance or in Hollywood.
+Fashion stylists dress clients from head to toe.
+They proactively send clients pieces that they may like and often work as freelancers or in Hollywood.

 Master's Degree in Fashion

-The following table details fashion careers that students who earn a master's degree in the field can pursue.
-Most of them are senior or managerial versions of the positions that students with a bachelor's degree in fashion can earn.
+The following table details fashion careers for students who earn master's degrees in the field.
 Though industry experience and skills play a significant role in promotion, an advanced degree can help you earn consideration for promotions earlier in your career.

 - Senior Fashion Designer

 Like regular fashion designers, senior fashion designers create clothing, including shoes and accessories, for companies or fashion lines.
-However, they perform these duties in more of a managerial role, having more autonomy in their work to oversee the work of newer, less experienced fashion designers.
+However, they perform these duties in managerial roles -- overseeing new, less-experienced fashion designers -- and receive more autonomy in their work.

 - Senior Fashion Merchandiser

 Senior fashion merchandisers perform many of the same tasks as junior fashion merchandisers: sourcing raw materials and requesting specific clothing products from designers that cater to specific demographics.
-Nevertheless, senior fashion merchandisers benefit from increased autonomy and power in their work, often overseeing teams of junior merchandisers.
+However, these professionals benefit from increased autonomy and power in their work, often overseeing teams of junior merchandisers.

-Often, fashion industry employees with an advanced degree, the right initiative, and plenty of skill and creativity can advance to C-level positions.
-Fashion CEOs oversee the big-picture direction of companies, often liaising with investors and providing high-level mandates to senior designers.
+Fashion industry employees with advanced degrees, initiative, and plenty of skill and creativity can advance into C-level positions.
+Fashion executives oversee the big-picture direction of companies, often liaising with investors and providing high-level mandates to senior designers.
 They must possess strong business skills.

 - Art Director

-Art directors often coordinate the visual imagery for a fashion company's marketing materials, including advertisements and catalogs.
-They generally work closely with marketing managers to agree on a common vision for a company's brand and campaigns.
+Art directors coordinate the visual imagery for a fashion company's marketing materials, including advertisements and catalogs.
+They generally work closely with marketing managers to develop a common vision for a company's brand and campaigns.

-Where Can You Work With a Fashion Degree?
+Where Can You Work as a Fashion Professional?

-The term "fashion industry" refers to many different fields for fashion degree holders to pursue after graduation.
-Options include apparel wholesaling, Hollywood, sewing apparel manufacturing, design services, and management.
-Below, we take a deeper look at each of those five industries, providing job descriptions and data about average annual salaries.
-The level of job that graduates can find in each industry depends on the level of degree that they earn.
+The term "fashion industry" refers to many different fields that fashion degree-holders can pursue.
+Options include apparel wholesaling, the entertainment industry, sewing apparel manufacturing, design services, and management.
+The types of jobs that graduates can find in each industry depend on their level of education and experience.

-Fashion professionals can work in design or purchasing for large clothing stores.
+Fashion professionals can find roles related to design or purchasing for large clothing stores.
 These positions, while sometimes less creatively stimulating, offer some of the best job security in the industry.